Rights & Responsibilities:

 Richmond, VA 23219

-You may also contact her with questions you have concerning requesting records from VEDP.
+You may also contact him with questions you have concerning requesting records from VEDP.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
 The Council may be contacted by e-mail at foiacouncil [at] dls.virginia.gov (foiacouncil[at]dls[dot]virginia[dot]gov), or by phone at 804.698.1810 or toll-free 866.448.4100.
 The online public comment form on the Freedom of Information Advisory Council website can be found here.

 VEDP’s Responsibilities in Responding to Your Request